damienmckenna/metatag/README.txt

    automatically assign values.
 4. Additional bundle defaults may be added by clicking on "Add metatag defaults" and filling out the form.
-5. To adjust metatags for a specific entity, the Metatag field must be added first.
+5. To adjust meta tags for a specific entity, the Metatag field must be added first.
 Follow these steps:

    5.1 Go to the "Manage fields" of the bundle where the Metatag field is to